3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 It also calls to my mind the Pink Floyd song “Wish you were here.”

 Her idea begins in the very beginning — lines 1 and 2 — when she compares her lover’s eyes to bees.
 As mentioned, she uses two similes connected with the word and.
-Also, let me emphasize that her lover’s eyes are not like bees’ eyes, but actual bees:
+Also, let me emphasize that her lover’s eyes are not like bees’ eyes, but like actual bees:

 Your eyes are just